MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - Session: Player's score agains the other current visitors in the world.
 - Mutuals: How the player compares agains their friends.

-For all scenarios, the leaderboard will display the players names to the left and their scores to the right, sorted by values in descending or ascending order according to the leaderboard creation configuration.
+For all scenarios, the leaderboard will display the players names to the left, and their scores to the right, sorted by values in descending or ascending order according to the leaderboard creation configuration.

 #### APIs
 The Leaderboard doesn't have a dedicated type.
-It's values can be updated invocating the World.leaderboards.setScoreForPlayer API.
+Its values can be updated invocating the World.leaderboards.setScoreForPlayer API.

 ```ts
 /**